aieng-lab/bias-bench/README.md

 - added support for other base models (e.g., `distilbert-base-cased`, `roberta-large`, `bert-large-cased`, `microsoft/deberta-v3-large`, `meta-llama/Llama-3.2-3B`, `meta-llama/Llama-3.2-3B-Instruct`)
 - added support for the GRADIEND model evaluation (the training of the GRADIEND models needs to be done in the original GRADIEND repository)
 - added support for RLACE and LEACE debiasing approach, similar to INLP
+- added support for SuperGLUE evaluation
-- added support for bootstrapping evaluation of all evaluated metrics (SEAT, SS, CrowS, LMS, GLUE)
+- added support for bootstrapping evaluation of all evaluated metrics (SEAT, SS, CrowS, LMS, GLUE, SuperGLUE)

 ## Install
 ```bash